Power Foods & Natural Nootropics

 Combining scientific research with the wisdom of ancient remedies, Smart Plants showcases an exciting array of cognition-enhancing plants—from everyday foods to natural nootropics (edibles that can improve memory, learning, and problem solving).
 Morris’s 65 mouthwatering, beautifully illustrated recipes make it easy to incorporate these powerful foods into your daily diet.
 Feed your brain with such palate-pleasing dishes as Berry-Almond Amaranth Porridge, French Lentils with Roasted Radishes, Fig & Hazelnut Wild Rice Salad, Garlicky Butter Bean Soup with Kale, Matcha Custard with Wild Berries, and more!

-AVAILABLE FOR PREORDER NOW.
+AVAILABLE NOW!
 CLICK A RETAILER BELOW

 “I’m sorry to tell you this, detective, but the forensic lab called and they won’t have any answers until Friday.
 We need to find another way.”